It was just over thirty years ago.

-I’ve talked at the Northern Children’s Book Festival, the Bath Children’s Literature Festival and twice at the Edinburgh International Book Festival among others and have been talking at schools for several years now.
+I’ve talked at the Northern Children’s Book Festival, the Bath Children’s Literature Festival and twice at the Edinburgh International Book Festival among others and have been talking at schools for over a decade now.
 Much of this can be found on my Contact An Author page under ‘TONY LEE’.

 My talk covers the following topics:

 How a writer at my school inspired me to become one; however I had a problem with both reading and writing – books were just too long!
 I discuss problems with books and my impatience with reaching the end of them, showing how a book is a journey, not a destination.

 I also discuss the attitude of ‘I read a book once, didn’t like it, won’t read another’, comparing this to alternative media such as movies, showing how books can cover many topics.
 I also discuss comics and the help they gave me as a child.

 I discuss how reading comics got me reading adaptations of books which made me a better reader, and more interested in reading, comparing this rise to playing games on a console, with comparisons to the ‘defeating an end of level bad guy and progression of a game’.